Claude "Bud" Lewis Carlsbad Desalination Plant

-The Claude "Bud" Lewis Carlsbad Desalination Plant is a desalination plant in Carlsbad, California, north of the Encina Power Station.
+The Claude "Bud" Lewis Carlsbad Desalination Plant is a desalination plant in Carlsbad, California.
 The San Diego County Water Authority (SDCWA), the recipient of the fresh water produced by the plant, calls it "the nation’s largest, most technologically advanced and energy-efficient seawater desalination plant."
 Opened on December 14, 2015, the entire desalination project cost about $1 billion for the plant, pipelines, and upgrades to existing SDCWA facilities to use the water.

 History

-The project to build a desalination plant in San Diego County, California commenced in 1993 after five years of drought.
+The project to build a desalination plant in San Diego County, California, commenced in 1993 after five years of drought.
 Membrane technology used in the plant was pioneered by General Atomics in La Jolla.
 Environmentalists opposed the construction due to various concerns, most notably energy consumption, brine discharge and that the ocean water intake could kill fish.
-Five lawsuits were brought against the plant, including by Surfrider Foundation, San Diego Coastkeeper, and the Coastal Environmental Rights Foundation, but none were successful.
+Five lawsuits were brought against the plant, including by the Surfrider Foundation, San Diego Coastkeeper, and the Coastal Environmental Rights Foundation, but none were successful.

 Construction

 The plant construction started in December 2012, and was originally scheduled to be completed in 2016.
-However, due to the continuing drought in California, plant completion was advanced to late 2015.
+Due to the continuing drought in California, plant completion was advanced to late 2015.
 The plant began regular operations in December 2015.
-It was named after former Carlsbad mayor, Claude "Bud" Lewis, who held the position for almost a quarter of a century.
+It was named after a former Carlsbad mayor, Claude "Bud" Lewis, who held the position for almost a quarter of a century.
 Lewis died in 2014 and was a supporter of construction of the desalination plant.
-After completion, it underwent six months of testing before being put online.
+After completion, it underwent six months of testing before being brought online.

 The fresh water output from the plant is sent by a 10 mi long, 4.5 ft diameter pipeline, utilizing six pumps, to connect to the SDCWA distribution system in San Marcos.
-Pipeline construction began in 2013, and was completed June 28, 2015.
+Pipeline construction began in 2013 and was completed June 28, 2015.

 Poseidon Water built the plant.
-The main engineering companies on this project were GHD Group and U.S.-based Butier Engineering Inc. IDE Americas Inc., a subsidiary of Israel-based IDE Technologies, designed the plant.
+The main engineering companies on the project were GHD Group and U.S.-based Butier Engineering Inc. IDE Americas Inc., a subsidiary of Israel-based IDE Technologies, designed the plant.
 IDE Technologies is jointly owned by Delek Group and Israel Chemicals.
 Simon Wong Engineering was subcontracted to provide the design and structural engineering services.
-J.F.
+The J.F.
 Shea Company and Kiewit Corporation constructed the plant.

 The plant took nearly 14 years to permit, design, and build.
-The total project cost was expected to reach near $1 billion; initial cost estimates were a $250 million in 2004, to $690 million in 2010.
+The total project cost was expected to reach near $1 billion; initial cost estimates ranged from $250 million in 2004 to $690 million in 2010.
 The cost of construction was funded by bond sales.
-In late-2012, Fitch Ratings gave the bonds the lowest investment grade rating.
+In late 2012, Fitch Ratings gave the bonds their lowest investment grade rating.
 Upon completion, it became the largest desalination plant in the Western Hemisphere.